-If you really care about the person you call your lover — your husband, wife, boyfriend, or girlfriend — you will want them to achieve their absolute best potential, and you will want to give them the space required to make that happen.
+If you really care about your life partner — your possible soulmate — you will want them to achieve their highest potential, and you will want to give them the space required to make that happen.
 You both need space to grow as much as you need air to breathe.
 Neither of you benefits if you smother one another.
 Trust, and space, are powerful ways to save a dying relationship that has spiralled out of control from being too much in control.
-So relax, breathe, and trust your partner enough to give him (her) some time and space; some room to grow.
+So relax, breathe, and trust your partner enough to give him or her some time and space; some room to grow.

-These everyday spaces can be for quiet contemplation, to enjoy a friend’s company, or perhaps to explore personal directions.
+These everyday spaces can be for quiet contemplation, to enjoy a friend’s company, or to explore personal directions.
 This space is the creative vortex where you as a couple explore life and create through your differences; entwined but separate beings, loving and living in the creative gap between you.

 How to give space?

-You can give him space on many levels.
+You can give your partner space on many levels.
 It can be as obvious as physical space, or time space, and it can be as subtle as psychic and emotional space.
-It all boils down to trust and unconditional love.
+It comes down to trust and unconditional love.
 We all need this type of love, trust, and support to achieve our best.

-Just ask yourself: In an ideal world, what freedoms and support would I want from a genuine true love relationship?
-Now, just claim and extend that freedom and support in your current relationship, to see where it might lead.
-Let go a bit; test the waters of trust; support your lover’s sense of freedom and enthusiasm as much as your own.
+Just ask yourself: What freedoms and support would you want from an ideal relationship?
+Now, just claim and extend that freedom and support in your current relationship to see where it might lead.
+Let go a bit; test the waters of trust; support your lover’s sense of freedom and enthusiasm as much as you would like yours supported.
 Do this, and you will see your relationship heal as you both grow into more complete individuals.